AshleyGNC/ROS_Overview/README.md

 			$ catkin_make
 			$ source devel/setup.bash
 			$ source ~/catkin_ws/devel/setup.bash

+Note: After successfully creating the workspace ('catkin_make'), ROS will automatically create a CMakeLists.txt file for your workspace.
+This repo shows an example of how such file should look like.
+Do NOT Try to pull it to your workspace from here.

 	2. IMPORTANT so that you don't have to source your workspace every time you run a file from it, add the last command at the bottom of the 'bashrc' file:

 			$ nano ~/.bashrc